 Tip #2: It’s not about you

-You might be feeling the desire to tell your donors all that you have done this year.
-You want them to know everything that your organization has accomplished so they are compelled to give to such an amazing organization.
+You might be feeling the urge to tell your donors all that you have done this year.
+You want them to know everything that your organization has accomplished so they feel compelled to give to such an amazing organization.
 And more than likely, there’s lots for you to tell!

 Stop right there.
 It’s not about you.
-This “peacock fundraising,” as my colleague Iain Bernhoft names it, is to be avoided like the plague.
-There is no room for it in your fundraising communications but especially not now in your year-end solicitations.
+This “peacock fundraising,” as my colleague Iain Bernhoft calls it, is to be avoided like the plague.
+There is no room for it in your fundraising communications in general, and especially not in your year-end solicitations.

 Think about your donor.
 Show them that they are a part of what you are doing, that they, in fact, are the hero of your story.
 Invite them to achieve something, to accomplish something, to do something—not simply to enable you to do something.
 That doesn’t inspire.
 Ask them to—well, to do whatever it is you do.
 That will inspire.